EdwinSamuel7/Global-Pandemic-Tracker/README.md

 ## 📌 Overview
 This *Tableau* dashboard offers a comprehensive analysis of COVID-19 data that was explored and structured in *SQL*. <br>
-The dashboard provides a detailed examination of global cases, mortality statistics, and infection trends over time.
+The dashboard provides a detailed examination of global cases, mortality statistics, and infection trends over time. <br>
 The *SQL* analysis done before Tableau focuses on  infection rates, death percentages, vaccination trends, and country-specific insights.
 The queries demonstrate advanced SQL techniques like **window functions, CTEs, temporary tables, and views**.

 ## Dashboad: